CHAPTER 1: "Happenstance."

 But still.
 If she was anything, she was persistent.

-"Alright.
-You've gone through almost all the letters except the one that looks like zero..
+"A-alright.
+You've gone through a-almost all the letters except t-the one that looks like ze-zero..

 "Could you please tell me what that letter is called?" she begged the voice, with an incessant child-like tone.
-A strange quality began to emerge in her voice.
-It sounded dead, but something about it felt more alive than the usual computer generated voice.
+A strange quality began to emerge in her noise.
+It still sounded dead, but something about it felt more alive than the usual computer generated audio.

 You've got to be kidding me.
 Not this crap again.